phytec/kivy-demo/doc/tutorials/installation.rst

 You should have in your folder a file named :code:`my_image_url`.

 Everything you need for this tutorial is installed on this image already.
-If you want to personalize the image or add new package using yocto, you can see how to do it with the First steps with Yocto (link).
+If you want to personalize the image or add new package using yocto, you can see how to do it with the :doc:`/tutorials/first-steps-yocto` or `check the PHYTEC documentation <https://www.phytec.de/cdocuments/?doc=UIHsG>`_ .

-Once the file is downloaded on your computer, you need to copy it on the sd card.
+Once the file is downloaded on your computer, you need to copy it on the SD card.
 To do that, you first need to find the name of your sd card.

 On linux, you have two ways to find the name of your sd card: :code:`dmseg` or comparing the :code:`/dev` folder on linux before and after pluging the SD Card to the computer.